ET-z/engg1340-119/README.md

 # engg1340-119 - Buckshot Roulette

 > [!CAUTION]
 > The game does not run on MacOS due to lack of wide-character version of ncurses!
+Make sure the game is compiled on the linux server.

 ---